-Bright Green Hydrogen Ltd (BGH), is part of the wider company The Business Partnership Ltd. BGH was, until April 2013, known as the Hydrogen Office Ltd. The Hydrogen Office Ltd moved in to the Methil site in November 2009.
+Bright Green Hydrogen Ltd (BGH), is part of the wider company The Business Partnership Ltd. The Business Partnership Ltd is also parent to Bright Green Business and the Mid and East Lothian Chamber of Commerce.
+BGH were, until April 2013, known as the Hydrogen Office Ltd. The Hydrogen Office Ltd moved from its Edinburgh base in to the Hydrogen Office building at the Methil demonstration site in November 2009.
 The energy system was installed stage by stage, and was completed in September 2010 with the installation of Poppy the wind turbine.

 We are grateful for the grants provided by:

 - Scottish Enterprise (SE),